Paco8/plugin.video.skyott/README.md

 - Now, in _Install from repository_, go to _Spain OTT repository_, Video Add-ons, and install **SkyOtt**.

 ## Important note about login: ##
-The addon has an option to log in using a username and password, however it seems this method is occasionally flagged as suspicious by the server and after a few days it will close your session and ask you to reset your password.
-For that reason I suggest to use this application for Android to get the login cookie instead: https://github.com/Paco8/SkyExtractCookieAndroid
+The option to log in using a username and password has been removed because it seems the method used by the addon is occasionally flagged as suspicious by the server and after a couple of days they will close your session and ask you to reset your password.
+You can use the following application for Android to get a key file that you can use to log in: https://github.com/Paco8/SkyExtractCookieAndroid

 <!--
 ## Select the streaming service